CORPORATE TRANSACTIONS & COMPLIANCE BLOG

 There are different terms used for agents for service of process, depending on the context of the agent’s appointment.
 We’ve outlined two common examples below.

-What is a Process Agent?
+What Is a Process Agent?

 In cross-border loan transactions, lenders will often require the appointment of a U.S.-based process agent to receive service of process (SOP) on behalf of a foreign borrower.
 The loan and/or note agreement governing the transaction will spell out the identity and location of the process agent.
 Naming a process agent gives the lender comfort that, in the case of a default, service on the foreign borrower can be completed in the United States.